NicolaRFranco/dlroms/README.md

     plot(FOMsolver(newmu))
     plot(model.solve(newmu), '--')

-Starting from this simple pipeline, the DL-ROM package then allows plenty of generalizations: complex customizable models based on multiple architecture that cooperate with each other, mesh-informed architectures, integral norms for Lebesgue/Sobolev like loss functions, and more!
-Furthermore, it naturally interacts with other powerful libraries such as numpy, torch and fenics.
+Starting from this simple pipeline, the DL-ROMs package provides access to a whole spectrum of more advanced techniques: complex customizable models based on multiple architecture that cooperate with each other, mesh-informed architectures, integral norms for Lebesgue/Sobolev like loss functions, and more!
+Furthermore, the DL_ROMs packages naturally interacts with other powerful libraries such as numpy, Pytorch and FEniCS.

-The whole library is documented using native Python syntax and can be directly inspected using the *help* command.
+The whole library is documented using native Python syntax, and it can be inspected via the *help* command.
 E.g.,

      from dlroms.roms import POD
      help(POD)